everydayhero/amazon-kinesis-client-ruby/README.md

 Record Processors
 -----------------

-It is also required to specify the record processor for the `Kcl::Executor`, i.e.
+Please also specify the record processor for the `Kcl::Executor`, i.e.

 ```ruby
 Kcl::Executor.new do |executor|